 Good websites help users do more than verify that the business exists.
 They organize the message, answer important questions, and make the next step easier to understand.

-Guide users through the right sequence.
+Lead users through the right sequence.

 A clear page sequence helps users understand the problem, compare the option, build trust, and decide what action makes sense next.

-Fit the page to the user’s moment.
+Match the page to where the user is.

-A visitor coming from a high-intent search may need service details, proof, and a clear CTA.
-Someone arriving from a broader awareness campaign may need more context before they are ready to act.
+A page should not treat every visitor the same.
+Someone from a high-intent search may need proof, service details, and a clear CTA, while an awareness-stage visitor may need more context first.

 When Website Complexity Starts Hurting the Experience